Mu'awiya I: Origins and early life

 Mu'awiya's year of birth is uncertain, with 597, 603 or 605 cited by early Islamic sources.
 His father Abu Sufyan ibn Harb was a prominent Meccan merchant who led trade caravans to Syria, then part of the Byzantine Empire.
 He emerged as the leader of the Banu Abd Shams clan of the polytheistic Quraysh, the dominant tribe of Mecca, during the early stages of the Quraysh's conflict with the Islamic prophet Muhammad.
 The latter also hailed from the Quraysh and was distantly related to Mu'awiya via their common paternal ancestor, Abd Manaf ibn Qusayy.
 Mu'awiya's mother, Hind bint Utba, was also a member of the Banu Abd Shams.

 In 624, Muhammad and his followers attempted to intercept a Meccan caravan led by Mu'awiya's father on its return from Syria, prompting Abu Sufyan to call for reinforcements.
-The Qurayshite relief army was routed in the ensuing Battle of Badr, in which Mu'awiya's elder brother Hanzala and their maternal grandfather, Utbah ibn Rabi'ah, were killed.
-Abu Sufyan replaced the slain leader of the Meccan army, Abu Jahl, and led the Meccans to victory against the Muslims at the Battle of Uhud in 625.
+The Qurayshite relief army was routed in the ensuing Battle of Badr, in which Mu'awiya's elder brother Hanzala and their maternal grandfather, Utba ibn Rabi'a, were killed.
+Abu Sufyan replaced the slain leader of the Meccan army, Amr ibn Hisham, and led the Meccans to victory against the Muslims at the Battle of Uhud in 625, a battle in which Mu'awiya also participated.
 After his abortive siege of Muhammad in Medina at the Battle of the Trench in 627, Abu Sufyan lost his leadership position among the Quraysh.

 Mu'awiya's father was not a participant in the truce negotiations at Hudaybiyya between the Quraysh and Muhammad in 628.
 The following year, Muhammad married Mu'awiya's widowed sister Umm Habiba, who had embraced Islam fifteen years earlier.
 The marriage may have reduced Abu Sufyan's hostility toward Muhammad and Abu Sufyan negotiated with him in Medina in 630 after confederates of the Quraysh violated the Hudaybiyya truce.
 When Muhammad captured Mecca in 630, Mu'awiya, his father, and his elder brother Yazid embraced Islam.
 According to accounts cited by the early Muslim historians al-Baladhuri and Ibn Hajar, Mu'awiya had secretly become a Muslim from the time of the Hudaybiyya negotiations.
 By 632 Muslim authority extended across Arabia with Medina as the seat of the Muslim government.
 As part of Muhammad's efforts to reconcile with the Quraysh, Mu'awiya was made one of his kātibs (scribes), being one of seventeen literate members of the Quraysh at that time.
 Abu Sufyan moved to Medina to maintain his newfound influence in the nascent Muslim community.